canonical/checkbox/docs/tutorial/using-checkbox/launcher.rst

 Launchers
 =========

-Checkbox features and behaviors can be configured and customized using a launcher.
+Checkbox features and behaviours can be configured and customised using a launcher.

 In this section, you will use a launcher to filter the list of test plans